Alright, if you’re here, it means you’ve decided to take the leap and teach English abroad in Spain!!!

 Or, you’re considering but are unsure if this is right for you.

 Well, either way, I’m going to break down how to apply for the Auxiliares de Conversación program in Spain (the program that I am currently part of).

 When I first applied to the program, I scoured the internet for “how to’s” and complete directions to correctly fill out the form because I could barely understand what I was reading.
 I had to use Google Chrome to translate everything the application said, just to make sure I was doing this right!

 First things first, requirements.
-Here are the requirements for applying for this program (hint: they’re very minimal):
+Here’s what you need for applying to this program (hint: everything is very minimal):

 - You must be American or Canadian.